 A great option to reach the wow factor on budget.

-Grade 7A is a high-quality Remy hair that has all the cuticles intact, often referred as “Double Drawn”.
+Grade 7A is a high-quality Remy hair that has all the cuticles intact, often referred to as “Double Drawn”.
 Such extensions are thick, strong, and it will last for up to 12 months.
 Grade 7A hair will shed and tangle much less than the other types and can be dyed on your own.
 A detangling shampoo is still recommended at least once every three months.
 You can reach a color that is as light as platinum blonde without causing much damage or dryness.

 6 Grade 8A and 9A

 Grade 8A and 9A is 100% virgin hair, which is pure human hair from a single donor.
 The hair was never processed in any way and had all cuticles intact.
 The price of 8A and 9A extensions is high with a lifetime of 1.5 to 2 years.

-Please note: if you dye or culr virgin hair, it will no longer be virgin.
+Please note: if you dye or curl virgin hair, it will no longer be virgin.
 Any processing will decrease the life expectancy of your hair extensions and is only recommended for women with #1B (black) color hair.
 Theoretically, you can dye Grade 8A and 9A hair to a completely white color.
 It is much thicker than lower grade hair and has fewer short hairs mixed in the hair bundles.
 Will not tangle as much and is easier to maintain.

 A good choice for #1B colors, curly hair owners.

 Grade 10A is the highest quality hair that you can buy, and it’s also the most expensive.
 It’s 100% unprocessed virgin hair from one donor with thick ends and strong structure.
-You can dye hair up to a white color without much damage.
+You can dye hair up to white color without much damage.
 Grade 10A hair will tangle and mat less than your own hair and does not require much maintenance.

 We have simplified our system to make things even easier.
 AiryHair currently offers three types of extensions: